Relationships

 Let these truths encourage, heal, and bless your love story.
 “Mercy and truth are met together; righteousness and peace have kissed each other.”

-Understanding: The beauty of a godly relationship lies in the union of truth and grace - firm yet tender love.
+In plain words: The beauty of a godly relationship lies in the union of truth and grace - firm yet tender love.

 Questions people ask about this topic